kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 2. Filter out terminal Pods from informers, as they no longer influence quota usage https://github.com/kubernetes/kubernetes/blob/99190634ab252604a4496882912ac328542d649d/pkg/scheduler/scheduler.go#L496

+#### Limited size for annotation values

+[Story4](#story-4) can be limited by the annotation size limit (256kB across all annotation values).
+There isn't much we can do other than documenting the limitation.
+We can also suggest users to only list the fields relevant to scheduling, which for a vanilla scheduler are:
+- node affinity and selectors
+- pod affinity
+- tolerations
+- topology spread constraints
+- container requests
+- pod overhead

 ## Design Details

 ### Gating Pod Scheduling